arghyagod-coder/youtube/README.md

 ## Setup

 ```
-$ go get github.com/lithdew/youtube
+$ go get github.com/arghyagod-coder/youtube
 ```

 ## Example

-This example uses my library [lithdew/nicehttp](https://github.com/lithdew/nicehttp) for downloading video/audio from YouTube as fast as possible in fixed-sized chunks with multiple workers working in parallel.
+This example uses lithdew's library [lithdew/nicehttp](https://github.com/lithdew/nicehttp) for downloading video/audio from YouTube as fast as possible in fixed-sized chunks with multiple workers working in parallel.

 It searches for the song `The Glitch Mob - Animus Vox` on YouTube and downloads its audio, video, and muxed versions to disk.